viniciusgerevini/godot-aseprite-wizard/README.md

 Thanks for the constant feedback and suggestions.
 If you are facing problems with the plugin or have suggestions/questions, please open an issue in this repo.

-If you like game dev related content and want to support me, consider subscribing to my [Youtube channel](http://youtube.com/c/ThisIsVini).
+If you like game dev related content, you might like my [channel](http://youtube.com/c/ThisIsVini).

 Check my [website](https://thisisvini.com) for more contact options.